UDST/bayarea_urbansim/README.md

 See [Installing](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) and [configuring] (http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)

+Each of the following just runs a different set of models for a different set of years.

 ####Run a Simulation
-In the repository directory type `python Simulation.py`
+In the repository directory type `python run.py`

 ####Estimate Regressions used in the Simulation
-In the repository directory type `python Estimation.py`
+In the repository directory edit `run.py` and set `MODE` to estimation and type `python run.py`

+####Run a Base Year Simulation
+In the repository directory edit `run.py` and set `MODE` to baseyearsim and type `python run.py`.
+A base year simulation is used to run a few models and make sure everything matches the first year of the control totals and not to add any new buildings.
+This is then used in comparison of the year 2040 to the base year for all future simulations (until the control totals change).

 ####Review Outputs from Simulation